CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora

 \section{Methodology}

-To systematically address the challenges inherent in Multimodal Large Language Models (MLLMs) for Large-Scale Long-Text to Image Retrieval (LLIR), we propose a two-stage coarse-to-fine index-shared retrieval (Text2Pic Swift) framework, as shown in Figure \ref{Framework}.
+To systematically address the challenges inherent in Multimodal Large Language Models (MLLMs) for Large-Scale Long-Text to Image Retrieval (LLIR), we propose a two-stage coarse-to-fine index-shared retrieval (CFIR) framework, as shown in Figure \ref{Framework}.
 The pseudocode for the corresponding training algorithm is shown in Figure \ref{algorithm:training}.
 Moreover, the pseudocode for the corresponding retrieval algorithm (during testing) is shown in Figure \ref{algorithm:testing}.
-Text2Pic Swift is subdivided into two core stages: Entity-based Ranking (ER) and Summary-based Re-ranking (SR).
+CFIR is subdivided into two core stages: Entity-based Ranking (ER) and Summary-based Re-ranking (SR).
 We also introduce a novel Decoupling-BEiT-3 encoder optimized for both ER and SR stages.